1and1/oneandone-cloudserver-module-ansible/README.md

 5. In the API section in the lower part of the screen, click Disabled next to the API KEY.
 6. Click OK to activate the API key.

-Ansible must also be installed before the ProfitBricks module can be used.
+Ansible must also be installed before the 1&1 module can be used.
 Please review the official [Ansible Documentation](http://docs.ansible.com/ansible/intro_installation.html) for more information on installing Ansible.

 Lastly, the 1&1 module requires the 1&1 Python Cloud Server SDK to be installed.
 This can easily be accomplished with Python PyPI.